 Windows 7 64-bit

-#1 Updated by sonicsnes almost 6 years ago
+#1 Updated by sonicsnes about 6 years ago

 It may be a little bit unsophisticated, but it certainly gets the job done.
 For people who want drop in / out support, I don't see why it needs to be any more complicated than that.

-#2 Updated by sonicsnes almost 6 years ago
+#2 Updated by sonicsnes about 6 years ago

 - For those of you who like actual patches: https://github.com/sonicsnes/dolphin-emu/commit/947d3acb3404e8b13753345decd677df9b220b99.patch

-#6 Updated by thraseapeatus almost 6 years ago
+#6 Updated by thraseapeatus about 6 years ago

 Most PC Games that utilize Xinput do support Hot-Plugging, Plug the 360 Controller in,